itsschwer/schwer-scripts/README.md

 The ItemDatabase should only be referenced in the scene where inventories are deserialized, as that is its only intended purpose.

 #### Why use an Item Database?
 Rather than trying to serialize each `Item` in an `Inventory`, an `Inventory` is first serialized into a form (`SerializableInventory`) that stores the item id instead of the item itself.
+This is done for several reasons:
+* It is unlikely that the entire `Item` object needs to be written to a save file — it's already in the game!
+    * `Item`s themselves may not be serializable at all, depending on the fields they contain.
+    * Prevents "cheating in" non-existent items by modifying save data.
-This is done because serializing nested Scriptable Objects is prone to error.
+* Serializing nested Scriptable Objects is prone to error.

 Loading a `SerializableInventory` requires an `ItemDatabase` which is used to match ids in the `SerializableInventory` with the corresponding `Item` in the `ItemDatabase`.
 Because of this, ***item ids should not change once a build has been released***, since that will cause ids to be matched to the wrong `Item`.